xiaomingTang/xiaoming/@zimi/modal/README.md

   </div>
 }

-// will be resolved value
-const res = await NiceModal.show(CustomModal, { title: 'xxx' })
+// will be 'whatever you want' const res = await NiceModal.show(CustomModal, { title: 'xxx' })
 ```